XiyuanWu/Application_of_Python/Artificial Intelligence Applications/README.md

 ## Result

 Note: As this project was completed on a course website, the file paths provided in the code will not function in a local environment.
+And API is unavaiable other in course website.
 The code is included here for display purposes only.

 ### Sample/Expected Output